romanowski/blog/kleisli2.md

 ###The end

 All right, that's all folks.
-Stay tuned for the last part of series where we'll introduce kind projector and arrow transformers.
+Stay tuned for the last part of series.
 Hope you enjoyed it so far.